learn-co-curriculum/hs-cli-world-travel-todo/README.md

 type: todo
 ---

-##ToDo: World Travel File Navigation
+## ToDo: World Travel File Navigation

 We're going to practice our command line file navigation skills by traveling around the world.
 Get your bags packed!
+We have a file structure representing the world that looks like this:

 ![alt text](http://www.gliffy.com/go/publish/image/6025639/L.png "Countries Tree") [Click here for a larger version](https://camo.githubusercontent.com/508535c0e81338f8d74168b9d04b272ef487661b/687474703a2f2f7777772e676c696666792e636f6d2f676f2f7075626c6973682f696d6167652f363032353633392f4c2e706e67)

-###Refresher
+### Refresher
-You're going to be using the `cd` command to switch into different directories and travel around the geography tree above.
+You're going to be identifying the `cd` command to switch into different directories and travel around the geography tree.

 Let's quickly review absolute and relative file paths.
 If I'm currently in the directory called TORONTO and I want to move to another city inside Canada, OTTAWA, there are two ways I can do this: